Michael Faraday Prize and Lecture

 Michael Faraday FRS

-The Royal Society Michael Faraday Prize is awarded annually to the scientist or engineer whose expertise in communicating scientific ideas in lay terms is exemplary.
+The Royal Society Michael Faraday Prize and Lecture is awarded annually to the scientist or engineer whose expertise in communicating scientific ideas in lay terms is exemplary.
 Normally, preference will be given to a practising scientist or engineer, but other individuals whose primary expertise is in writing, broadcasting or other relevant forms of communication may also be considered.

 The award is named after Michael Faraday FRS (PDF), who engaged in the public communication of science.
 The first award was made in 1986.